unused/ruby-ftw/slides.md

 ![](./media/felix-hoffmann-QeYLUolK1XY-unsplash.jpg)

 <!--
-The code written was build for demonstration purpose.
+The code written was build for demonstrational purpose.

 If you want to start with Ruby, it might be a bad idea that the first thing you do is manipulating its very basic objects.